shieldon-io/document-translations/en/guide/codeigniter.md

 composer require shieldon/shieldon ^2
 ```

+This will also install dependencies built for Shieldon:

+- [shieldon/psr-http](https://github.com/terrylinooo/psr-http) The PSR-7, 15, 17 Implementation with full documented and well tested.
+- [shieldon/event-dispatcher](https://github.com/terrylinooo/event-dispatcher) The simplest event dispatcher.
+- [shieldon/web-security](https://github.com/terrylinooo/web-security) The collection of functions about web security.
+- [shieldon/messenger](https://github.com/terrylinooo/messenger) The collection of modules of sending message to third-party API or service, such as Telegram, Line, RocketChat, Slack, SendGrid, MailGun and more...

 ## Implementing

+- CodeIgniter 3
+- CodeIgniter 4

 ### CodeIgniter 3

 CodeIgniter 3 has a core controller called `CI_Controller` that handles its MVC (Model-View-Controller) architectural pattern.

-I highly recommend you create the MY_Controller in the `core` folder as the parent controller and then put the initial code into it.
+I highly recommend you to a parent controller calle `MY_Controller` in the `core` folder, and then put the initial code into it.

 #### 1. MY_Controller